What is a Teradata Volatile Table?

-Volatile tables can only be accessed in the user’s session in which they were materialized.
+We can only access volatile tables in the user’s session in which we materialize them.

 Is there a DBC table where I can see which Volatile Tables I have materialized?

-No, but with the command HELP VOLATILE TABLE, all materialized tables are listed.
+No, but all materialized tables are listed with the command HELP VOLATILE TABLE.

 Where is the DDL of a volatile table stored if not in the Data Dictionary (DBC)?